 The Committee for the Diversity Charter

-The Committee for the Diversity Charter Lëtzebuerg is composed of a representative of each of the six privileged partners.
+The Committee for the Diversity Charter Lëtzebuerg is composed of a representative of each of the seven privileged partners.
 It aims to promote the image of the Charter both at national and international level as well as to guide the overall strategy.

 Raise awareness, train and involve the decision-makers and partners to the challenges of diversity as a source of enrichment, innovation, progress and social cohesion.